deye9/alpasdev/src/main/resources/docs/troubleshooting.md

 - **Am getting `Unresolved reference: StackWalker` exception.**
 > /help/ <span> Most probably because you are yet to update your IntelliJ SDK to use a higher Java version.
-> Goto File -> Project Structure to make sure you are using a version of Java greater than 9.0.
+><br />Goto File -> Project Structure to make sure you are using a version of Java greater than 9.0.
-> If you are using a version lesser than that follow the steps listed below:
+><br />If you are using a version lesser than that follow the steps listed below:
-> Get your Java p /usr/libexec/java_home -v <your_java_version>.
+><br />Get your Java p /usr/libexec/java_home -v <your_java_version>.
-> You should have something like this displayed: /Library/Java/JavaVirtualMachines/openjdk-13.0.1.jdk/Contents/Home
+><br />You should have something like this displayed: /Library/Java/JavaVirtualMachines/openjdk-13.0.1.jdk/Contents/Home
-> Now go to Platform Settings -> SDKs and click on the + icon.
+><br />Now go to Platform Settings -> SDKs and click on the + icon.
-> Navigate to the path returned from your java home command and save it.
-Restart your IDE for the changes to take effect.
+><br />Navigate to the path returned from your java home command and save it.
+Restart your IDE for the changes to take effect.</span>
-></span>
->

 - **I'm stuck.
 I'm having other issues.
 I need to ask something else.
 I just want to hangout with cool Alpas devs.**
 > /help/ <span>Please [join our Slack channel][alpas-slack] and say hi. </span>
->

 - **I found a bug.
 I've a feature request.**
 > /help/ <span> If you found a security related bug, please email us.
 For other issues and feature/enhancement requests, please [open an issue][alpas-github-issue] on GitHub. </span>